Kanorado, Kansas

 Kanorado is a city in Sherman County, Kansas, United States.
-The name is a portmanteau of Kansas and Colorado, because it is near the stateline.
+The name is a portmanteau of Kansas and Colorado, because it is near the state line.
 As of the 2020 census, the population of the city was 153.
+Kanorado has the highest elevation of all cities in Kansas.

 History

 The first post office in the community was established in 1889, but the post office was called Lamborn until 1903.